-If you are curious about the past and how our world has developed and if you want to know how ideas spread, how states rise and fall and how ordinary people have influenced those with power, then our History degree is for you.
+Are you curious about the past and how our world has developed?
+If you want to know how ideas spread, how states rise and fall and how ordinary people have influenced those with power, then our History degree is for you.

 - UCAS course code